veberRasmussen/Cuboids-Aspirant/README.md

 The visualization tool `draw_building`only support **3D**
 buildings — attempting to visualize a building created with a `dimension` other than 3 will raise an error.
 The tool `draw_graph` works for other dimensions as well.

-**Legacy Formats:**
-Earlier versions of this project represented buildings as NumPy arrays of **corners**, while the current implementation represents buildings as **sets of tuples** using a **root + direction** encoding.
-In *Cuboids/common/legacy/translation.py* there is a converter from the old format to the new.
-\
-Nb. the translator only applies to 3D buildings.

-**TO DO:**
-- Refractor legacy code into this repo (including but not restricted to)
-  - Dimers 5 clique program (make clear distinction from colouruing issues, consider using other REPO)
-  - Make inherited coloring in this repo
-  - Make finite grid coloring in this repo

-- make more robust colour map solution, I am thinking a dictionary for the colourmap, to avoid potential ordering issues
-- implement Eilers way of building (trying to break coloring, not reliant on amount of naigbours)
-- Create Ldraw interpreter